-The CNS Espresso Prize for Excellence in Networking was awarded by Professor Alex C. Snoeren to UCSD undergraduate student Christian Chung for his outstanding final project in CSE 123 (2017 fall quarter).
+The CNS Espresso Prize for Excellence in Networking was awarded by Assistant Professor Aaron Schulman to UCSD undergraduate students Fucheng Shang and Koa Calloway for their outstanding final project in CSE 123 (winter quarter 2023).

 Dr. George Varghese, a former CSE professor, taught CSE 123 for almost a decade and always enjoyed seeing the many ways that students implemented their final projects.
 When Dr. Varghese departed from UC San Diego in 2013, he left behind a gift to fund an annual prize to be awarded to the students who produce the best final projects in CSE 123.

-The CNS Espresso Prize for Excellence in Networking is awarded by the current professor for CSE 123, Alex C. Snoeren, based upon criteria set by him for the given final project assigned each year.
+The CNS Espresso Prize for Excellence in Networking is awarded by the current professor for CSE 123, Aaron Schulman, based upon criteria set by him for the given final project assigned each year.

 Previous Recipients of the CNS Espresso Prize for Excellence in Networking:

 2023 Undergraduate recipients: Fucheng Shang and Koa Calloway

 2022 Undergraduate recipients: Yibo Wei, Dylan Ellsworth, Joshua Kuschner